Lokmali/bot.nearbuilders.org/README.md

   - By username: `/onboard @username` (anywhere in the chat)
   - By reply: send `/onboard` as a reply to the target user's message
 - Nominated users are messaged directly to complete their profile
-- Username lookup uses a three-tier approach: DB (most reliable) > Telegram API > username-only fallback
+- Username lookup uses a three-tier approach: DB (most reliable) → Telegram API → username-only fallback
+- Pending nominations stored by username - if a user can't be resolved immediately, the nomination is saved and claimed automatically when they start the bot
-- If the user hasn't started the bot yet, a prompt is posted in the group with a link to start it
+- If the user hasn't started the bot yet, a group message is posted with a **💬 Start Chat** button
 - Full DM onboarding flow with a dedicated question per field
 - Skills selection via interactive toggle buttons (tap to add/remove)
 - Links builder via guided Add Link flow (label > URL > repeat as needed)